-Review of 2014 Ford Focus SE Manual
+Review of Ford Focus Manual

-While I am blessed to have so many vehicles, it became a reoccurring theme that none of my cars were capable of being a “daily driver.”
+While I am blessed to have more than one vehicle, it became a reoccurring theme that none of my vehicles were capable of being a “daily driver.”

-Finally, I decided on a well-rounded car, that would be fun to drive, get decent gas mileage, and be easy to care for.
+Finally, I decided on a well-rounded car, that’s’ fun to drive, gets excellent gas mileage, and is easy to care for long-term.

 - 2014 Ford Focus SE

-- 2.0L direct injected 4 cylinder – 160 HP / 146 TQ
+- 2.0L direct injected 4 cylinder with 160 HP and 146 lb-ft torque

 - 5-speed MT75 MANUAL transmission